 When we put these to the test, we were very impressed, finding they offered stability with very little vibration, as well as providing clear visibility of the road and traffic, things that you’d look for in the best towing mirrors.

 Something that we like about them is that they are supplied as ‘one size fits all’.
-They’re suitable for standard and the increasingly popular 2.5m-wide tourers, and come with ‘automotive glass’ – this is the same as you get with most cars.
+They’re suitable for both standard and the increasingly popular 2.5m-wide tourers, and come with ‘automotive glass’ – this is the same as you get with most cars.

 Thanks to the clamps, these caravan towing mirrors should also fit most vehicles, as they come with a flexible rubber grip which goes around a stainless-steel spring pad.